rajitbanerjee/data-science-ucd/README.md

       </li>
       <li>
         Characterise and visualise each of these time series.
-You may choose to apply resampling and/or smoothing in order to provide a clearer picture of the trends in the series.
+You may choose to apply re-sampling and/or smoothing in order to provide a clearer picture of the trends in the series.
       </li>
       <li>